Survivors Network of those Abused by Priests: Defamation lawsuit and sanctions

 In 2015 SNAP was ordered by US District Court Judge Carol E. Jackson to release information on alleged sex abuse victims, during the discovery process of a defamation suit by an accused priest against whom charges were dropped.

 According to David Clohessy, the director and spokesman, it is the most significant legal battle facing the organization in its 23 years and that he personally may be fined or jailed.
-SNAP refused to provide the judge's order, claiming "rape crisis center privilege".
+SNAP refused to fully comply with the judge's order, claiming "rape crisis center privilege".
 In August 2016, Judge Jackson found that no such privilege exists and imposed sanctions against SNAP.
-The judge found that SNAP had defamed him and conspired against the priest, and order that SNAP pay the priest's legal fees.
+The judge found that SNAP had defamed him and conspired against the priest and ordered that SNAP pay the priest's legal fees.
 SNAP's attorney stated they were considering an appeal.